What we do

 Access to Education

-Sahar builds and remodels schools to get more girls in classrooms.
+Sahar built and remodeled schools to get more girls in classrooms.
 Learn more.

 Inspiring School Design

-Sahar designs school buildings that deliver dignity, improve health and well-being, and have the greatest positive impact in the communities we serve.
+Sahar designed school buildings that delivered dignity, improved health and well-being, and had the greatest positive impact in the communities we serve.
 Learn more.

 Digital Literacy